7thStringofZhef/G-DICE/gym_dpomdps/README.md

-# gym-pomdps
+# gym-dpomdps

-This repository contains gym environments for flat POMDPs which can be loaded from the `.pomdp` file format.
+This repository contains gym environments for flat DPOMDPs which can be loaded from the `.dpomdp` file format.

 ## Installation